 The mass vaccination site for San Francisco is Zuckerberg San Francisco General Hospital, located at 1001 Potrero, Building 30.
-This site is available for drop-in vaccinations 8 am – noon.
 If you are on our vaccine waitlist and have not received a call from us about scheduling a vaccine appointment, we encourage you to drop in to ZSFG if you are able to.

 Second doses of vaccine

-Beginning on Tuesday, September 6, San Francisco vaccine sites will move forward with providing the second dose of the JYNNEOS vaccine to people who are beyond 28 days from receiving their first dose.
-Individuals that are eligible and seek a second dose should contact their health care provider.
+We are providing the second dose of the JYNNEOS vaccine to people who are beyond 28 days from receiving their first dose.

-In order to maximize the availability of the JYNNEOS vaccine to community members, the FDA has provided authorization for a “dose-sparing” strategy that vaccine providers are now required to follow.
+In order to maximize the availability of the JYNNEOS vaccine to community members, the FDA has provided authorization for an intradermal vaccination that we are now required to follow.
 Instead of administering the JYNNEOS vaccine as a subcutaneous injection, the JYNNEOS vaccine is now administered as an intradermal injection.
 This alternative way to administer the vaccine allows as many as five times the number of doses to come from a single vial of JYNNEOS .
-The intradermal administration works as well as the subcutaneous administration despite the lower dose..
+The intradermal administration works as well as the subcutaneous administration despite the lower dose.
 People under age 18 and people with a history of keloid scarring will continue to receive a subcutaneous dose.
 For more information, see our FAQs about intradermal dosing.